wllenyj/goginx/README.md

 # goginx
-Run go application like nginx.
+A library of Go application, it can make the Go application run like Nginx.
 Implements the daemon, graceful restart and graceful shutdown.

 ## Usage: